-JHCPB will provide TfNSW a copy of the register by 9am each Monday (or the next business day if Monday is a Public Holiday) and report on the receipt and responses to complaint in the monthly report.
-The complaints register will be provided to the Secretary of the Department of Planning, and Environment upon request (as per CoA B10), within the timeframe stated in the request.
+The contractors will provide TfNSW a copy of the register by 9am each Monday (or the next business day if Monday is a Public Holiday) and report on the receipt and responses to complaint in the monthly report.
+The complaints register will be provided to the Secretary of the Department of Planning, Housing and Industry upon request (as per CoA B10), within the timeframe stated in the request.